Is it possible to teach English abroad without a degree? The short answer is YES, you can!

 8) Teach English in Thailand

 It’s no secret that we love Thailand and all that it has to offer, so we get really excited to share details with you!
-Teaching English in Thailand without a degree is possible here, but you’ll find that most places on the web will tell you a degree is required.
+Teaching English in Thailand without a degree is possible, but you’ll find that most places on the web will tell you a degree is required.
 Here’s the scoop: government schools are not allowed to sponsor work permits for those who do not hold a bachelor’s degree, but they can still hire you.
 It just means you’ll have to do some extra leg work to figure out how to obtain your own work permit (and pay for it yourself).
+Plus, you’ll need a TEFL certificate.

 From gorgeous beaches with transparent water and mountains worth hiking to the top of, to temples in every corner, Thailand is a unique experience!
 Bangkok, Chiang Mai, and Phuket have the most amount of available work, but there are more jobs available than teachers to fill them.